Limited web sign-on during maintenance on Tuesday 19 December 2-4pm

-While we carry out some essential work between 2-3pm on Tuesday 12 December, there will be limited access to web applications, including webmail.
+While we carry out some essential work between 2-4pm on Tuesday 19 December, there will be limited access to web applications, including webmail, for up to 2 hours.

 Users will be able to access some applications if they are already signed in when the work begins, but access will be limited and WebGroups will be read-only.